PayPal Philippines

 October 2006 marked the arrival of PayPal to Philippine shores.
-A lot of Pinoys celebrated this news as more online financial opportunities opened up for them.
-Currently, a PayPal account holder in the Philippines has full capability to send and receive payments but still has limited methods to withdraw their funds.
-Nevertheless, this has never stopped them from opening an account and participating in global trade.
+And a lot of Pinoys celebrated this news as more online financial opportunities opened up for us.

 How To Open A PayPal Account